From office space to happy place

 Remember the golden rules: Eyes level with the top of the monitor, shoulders low and relaxed, feet flat on the floor.
 If these don’t sound unfamiliar, your chair is failing you.

 If your work space really isn’t working out, speak to your employer about more flexibly or find somewhere else.
 Under a variety of guises (flexible hours, hot-desking) agile working is slowly becoming standard in lots of industries, allowing employees to function when and where works best.

 It’s not universally loved.
 Gone are the personalised desk areas with food drawers and family photos, and it’s been criticised for treating workers as interchangeable.
 But for the right people, it’s a revelation.

-From outdoor churches to forest bathing, 2019’s wellness trends are all about au naturel, and your office can benefit just as much as your body and mind.
+From outdoor churches to forest bathing, this year's wellness trends are all about au naturel, and your office can benefit just as much as your body and mind.
 Study after study has proven the positive effects of greenery, and even a solitary pot plant can reap reward.

 Sharon from accounts may have irked the cleaning staff with her overgrown peace lily, but she’s doing you and the rest of the office a psychological favour.
 Avoid flowering plants – imagine the horrors of office hay fever – and try sneaking in a succulent or cactus.

 Be it music, chatter, or just general crashing and bashing, the report calls noise disruption “the number one inhibitor of a personal sense of productivity”, and cites performance drops of 66% when workers are disrupted.
 Minimise background noise any way you know how – sound insulation, detached work spaces, a quiet word with the overly loud.